ahmedabassi/fb-scraper/readme.md

 -> check how many rows we have in the table (for checking if the API works)

 # Remarks
-!no need to provide credentials, I have already created a test account !env.py file in alembic folder was altered according to app's needs
+no need to provide credentials, I have already created a test account

+env.py file in alembic folder was altered according to app's needs